 First of all, Ocean is not an EMR/EHR and not a long term repository of health information for a patient.
 All patient records are eventually deleted from Ocean.
-It only holds encrypted patient records for a limited time to support the various ways clinics use Ocean.
+It only holds patient records in an encrypted format for a limited time to support the various ways clinics use Ocean.

 For example, if a patient is coming in for an appointment, the patient record is encrypted and uploaded into Ocean a day or two before their appointment time, and then it is deleted after the EMR downloads the generated note.
 Total time in Ocean might be 3-4 days.